Chris Jent

-Christopher Matthew Jent (born January 11, 1970) is an American basketball coach and former player who is an assistant coach for the Los Angeles Lakers of the National Basketball Association (NBA).
-He was formerly the head coach of the Bakersfield Jam of the NBA Development League.
+Christopher Matthew Jent (born January 11, 1970) is an American basketball coach and former player who serves as the associate head coach for the New York Knicks of the National Basketball Association (NBA).
+He was formerly the head coach of the Bakersfield Jam of the NBA Development League, and had a stint as an assistant coach at the Los Angeles Lakers as well.

 Early life and college career

 Jent was born in Orange, California and grew up in Sparta, New Jersey.
 After attending high school at Sparta High School (New Jersey), he played college basketball for the Ohio State Buckeyes, leaving in 1992 after four seasons.

 Professional playing career

 Undrafted in the 1992 NBA draft, Jent was drafted in the fourth round (50th overall) in the 1992 CBA draft.
 Jent began his professional career with CBA teams Rapid City Thrillers and Columbus Horizon.
+He was selected to the CBA All-Rookie First Team in 1993.

 He had a brief career in the NBA, playing three games each for the Houston Rockets (winning a championship ring in 1994) and New York Knicks (1996–97).
 He played in 11 playoff games in 1994, thus giving him the rare distinction of having played in more career playoff-games than regular-season games in the NBA.
 In between his stints with the Rockets and the Knicks, he played with the Australian NBL's North Melbourne Giants in 1995 and also played in Italy, Spain and Greece.